create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 RigidBody describes a collection of shapes with a mass distribution that is affected by the physics model.
 Contains a Sphere, Box, or Cone (containerField='massDensityModel') and multiple CollidableOffset or CollidableShape nodes (containerField='geometry') for animating collidable geometry.

-The RigidBody node belongs to the **RigidBodyPhysics** component and its container field is *bodies.* It is available since X3D version 3.2 or later.
+The RigidBody node belongs to the **RigidBodyPhysics** component and its default container field is *bodies.* It is available since X3D version 3.2 or later.

 ## Hierarchy